lahtis/C/README.md

 * count_number_of_words.c C Program to Count Number of Words in a given Text Or Sentence
 * Problem_of_String_lenghts.c Problems of String Lenghts and how to Cut string to 20 letters.
 * howMany.c How many numbers do you want to avarage?
 Save to "heap" to memory and free it.

+C++ programs and functions (not working g++ but works in GCC) gcc -o main main.cpp
-* scores/scores.c Simple C-program that reads score results from a text file.
+* scores/scores.cpp Simple C++-program that reads score results from a text file.